Club Skill Ratings

 iv.
 IPTPA testing can be scheduled directly through the IPTPA website for a fee.

 f.
 Moving from 2.0 to 2.5: Achieving a 2.5 rating from the Club requires that the member pass the Club’s 2.5 ratings test.
 2.5 ratings testing is administered by the coaches and staff of the Club’s Developing Skills (DS) program.
 A description of DS and how to sign up is provided on the Club’s website homepage.
 (Click the Player Development tab, then Skills Improvement).
 The skills required for the 2.0 and the 2.5 ratings are provided in the 2.5 Ratings Test Form below.
 Players are encouraged to become familiar with the required skills and to practice them if they wish to move up to a 2.5 rating.
-GVRPC Rating Test 2.0 to 2.5.pdf

 g.
 RAP - Rating Assessment, Demo & Practice sessions are conducted during the rating period.
 These are optional (not required to sign up for a rating test) sessions for a player, who will be given the applicable skills test and learn how to play ghost doubles.
 The purpose of the RAP sessions is for potential testees to practice and experience the testing situation one level higher than their current rating; it is not intended as instructional help.

 i.
 Highly recommended at least 2 weeks prior to Rating Test to identify which skills to concentrate on during practice.
 You will receive a copy of the skills test.

 ii.
 Sign up in Pickleball Plus is required to attend.

 iii.
 Testees are limited to 1 sign up per skill rating per season and only to their next higher skill level.
 See bullet m. for exception requests.